 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-A district court in Nevada ruled that neither online news portals, nor journalists are protected by the state’s journalist shield laws, unless they are members of the Nevada Press Association.
+The Nevada Supreme Court ruled that online news portals, and journalists are protected by the state’s journalist shield laws.
 The case concerned a defamation action brought by Gilman, a local public figure, against Toll, the owner and editor of a local news portal in relation to a series of articles about Gilman’s business activities.
 Gilman, as a public figure had to prove actual malice, and therefore sought evidence obtained from Toll’s sources.
-The Court ruled that under under Nevada statutes online news sources were not “newspapers” since they did not appear in print, and thus would need to be members of the state’s press association to receive protection.
-However, the Court ruled that Toll’s sources were protected under the shield law from the time Toll joined the Nevada Press Association in August 2017, but sources of information procured before that date were unprotected.
-Hence, Gilman’s request to extend the discovery deadline to further investigate Toll’s sources before August 2017 was granted.
+The District Court had earlier ruled that under Nevada statutes online news sources were not “newspapers” since they did not appear in print, and thus would need to be members of the state’s press association to receive protection.
+A writ petition was filed in appeal in the Supreme Court by Toll against this order.
+The Supreme Court, rejecting this decision of the District Court, interpreted Nevada’s shield law, which was written before the advent of the internet, to include online news portals within the definition of newspaper.
+In order to specifically determine whether Toll’s blog qualified as a “newspaper” the Supreme Court remanded the matter back to the District Court.
+The District Court, upon remand, examined the functions of Toll’s online blog and held that his portal was “functionally equivalent” to a newspaper.
+Thus, Toll’s sources of information were protected under the shield law from the time he had published the allegedly defamatory content against Gilman.
+Hence, Gilman’s request to investigate Toll’s sources was rejected.

 Sam Toll operates an online news portal, The Storey Teller, in Storey County, Nevada.
 The newspaper publishes standard local news including fact-based articles on the actions of elected and public officials and other community issues in the public interest.
 The news site also publishes opinion pieces, commentary and satire.
 The Storey Teller is only an online publication and does not appear in print.